ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

     until the first collection attempt has failed.
 6. Notifications for wish list items seem to be based on price changes, regardless of whether the price increases or decreases.
+7. There is no option to view all wish list products at once wnen the user has more than one wish list.
+They have to browse though each wish list one by one.
+8. When an incorrect product is delivered, and user requests a replacement for the product they originally ordered, the replacement order is shipped to the collection address for the incorrect product instead of the same delivery address as the original order.
+It would actually be better for the user to select a delivery address of their choice for the replacement order instead of Takealot making incorrect assumptions.
-7. An order cannot be cancelled once the user has paid for it, they have to wait for it to be delivered and then schedule a return.
+9. An order cannot be cancelled once the user has paid for it, they have to wait for it to be delivered and then schedule a return.
-8. The user is able to review items before they are even delivered.
+10. The user is able to review items before they are even delivered.
-9. No progress bar to show the percentage of deals claimed.
+11. No progress bar to show the percentage of deals claimed.
-10. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.
+12. Excessive use of boxes by either using oversized boxes or placing each order item into separate boxes instead of packaging everything together into a single box.
-11. No indication of last purchased date if the user views the product page for a product that they have previously purchased.
+13. No indication of last purchased date if the user views the product page for a product that they have previously purchased.
-12. When reviewing products, the user is unable to upload photos or videos as part of their review.
+14. When reviewing products, the user is unable to upload photos or videos as part of their review.
-13. Multiple orders are often delivered by multiple different drivers instead of bundling orders for the same delivery address together with the same driver.
+15. Multiple orders are often delivered by multiple different drivers instead of bundling orders for the same delivery address together with the same driver.